Added to basket!×

 New orchid pot as a first step

+There are also some important requirements for repotting orchids that every gardener should know.
 To repot your plant, remove it from the plastic orchid pot that it came in and carefully remove as much of the moss as you can.
 Cut away any rotten or blackened roots leaving only healthy roots, which should be white and firm.
 Set the plant into the new orchid pot and fill in around it with potting mixture.
 Eventually, new roots will grow through the potting mixture and attach to the pot itself, thus anchoring your Phalaenopsis.

 Watering your Phalaenopsis